learn-co-curriculum/react-hooks-forms-submit/README.md

 ```

 Now, whenever the form is submitted (by pressing the Enter or Return key in an
-input field, or clicking a Submit button), a callback function will be called,
+input field, or by clicking a Submit button), the `handleSubmit` callback
-`handleSubmit`.
-We don't have a function `handleSubmit` yet, so let's write one
+function will be called.
+We don't have the `handleSubmit` function yet, so let's
-out:
+write it out:

 ```jsx
 function handleSubmit(event) {